Navigate through a mix of salt marsh and coastal islands, then venture ashore and explore trails on Choate Island and Long Island.

-Along with Castle Hill and Crane Beach, the Crane Wildlife Refuge—a patchwork of coastal and island habitats that includes a portion of Castle Neck and seven islands in the Essex River Estuary—was once part of the vast early-20th-century summer estate of Chicago industrialist Richard T. Crane, Jr. Well before the arrival of European settlers, however, the Agawam established semi-permanent agricultural villages here, harvesting shellfish in and around the islands in the warmer months.
+Along with Castle Hill and Crane Beach, the Crane Wildlife Refuge—a patchwork of coastal and island habitats that includes a portion of Castle Neck and seven islands in the Essex River Estuary—was once part of the vast early-20th-century summer estate of Chicago industrialist Richard T. Crane, Jr., his wife Florence, and their two children.
+Well before the arrival of European settlers, however, the Agawam established semi-permanent agricultural villages here, harvesting shellfish in and around the islands in the warmer months.
 During the 18th and 19th centuries, Choate Island and Long Island, connected by a causeway, comprised a prosperous farming community.

 The largest of the Refuge’s islands, the 135-acre Choate Island (formerly Hog Island), supports myriad birds and mammals including deer, fisher, coyote, and otter.
 The spruce forest, planted in the early 20th century, now attracts golden crown kinglets and sharp-shinned hawks, while Choate Island’s grasslands provide critical habitat for bobolinks and Savannah sparrows.
 Gulls, sanderlings, and sandpipers feed along the Island’s shore.
 Explore the historic remains dotting the landscape, including the circa 1725-40 Choate House and circa 1778 Proctor Barn.

 You’ll discover solitude in this immense refuge.
-Wander three and a half miles of gravel roads and mown foot trails that lead from the dock to the landmark barn on Long Island, past the 250-year-old Choate House, and up to the Crane burial site at the top of Choate Island.
+Boaters and kayakers must land on or adjacent to the dock on Long Island.
+From there, wander three and a half miles of gravel roads and mown foot trails that lead from the dock to the landmark barn on Long Island, past the 250-year-old Choate House, and up to the Crane burial site at the top of Choate Island.
 Choate Island Hikes are offered occasionally, late May through October.